 Program-specific Admittance Guidelines

 The admission process begins with application to the Graduate Studies.
 The application and all materials are submitted to Graduate Studies.
 Files will be reviewed in the department only after all materials are received.
 Admissions to the M.Ed.
-Professional Counseling (Community or School) and the Initial Certification programs are made each semester (summer, fall, spring).
+Professional Counseling (Community or School).
 Admissions to the M.Ed.
 Professional Counseling (College Student Affairs) are made only in the fall semester with application deadline in the prior February.

 1. 2.7 Undergraduate GPA